micxudev/Uni_sem5_TIN_finalproj/ROUTES.md

 - All routes are prefixed with `/api`
 - Pagination applies where noted
-- Authentication may be required for protected routes
+- Authentication required where noted
+- Role required where noted